 About Emmaus House

 Emmaus House, a ministry of the Des Moines Diocese, is one of the oldest retreat facilities in Iowa.
-In 1974 the Most Rev. Maurice Dingman, Bishop of Des Moines, invited Jesuits to start the ministry in the heart of Des Moines to promote the spirituality to all who request direction and to encourage St. Ignatius of Loyola’s Spiritual Exercises.
-A longstanding focus of the ministry has been providing spiritual direction and support to our Diocesan priests, religious and deacons.
+In 1974, the Most Rev. Maurice Dingman, Bishop of Des Moines, invited Jesuits to start the ministry in the heart of Des Moines to promote the spirituality to all who request direction and to encourage St. Ignatius of Loyola’s Spiritual Exercises.

 Emmaus invites people of all faiths and ages to gather and seek opportunities for meditation, quiet reflection, and faith formation.
 The ministry unites people through individual spiritual direction and retreats, and facilitates dialogue about spirituality, social justice and the environment.